akniazi001/3D-scene-geometry-recognition/README.md

 3D scene geometry recognition system using low-level feature and multi-layer deep features This code is implementation of Image scene geometry recognition using low-level features fusion at multi lyaer deep CNN, (under review).

-For questions concerning the code please contact Wongun Choi at <altaf.khan@emu.edu.tr>.
+For questions concerning the code please contact Altaf khan at <altaf.khan@emu.edu.tr>.

 The system is implemented in Matlab.